b-g/processing-sublime/README.md

 5. Use **⌘B** to build and run your sketch.
 Out of the box, you should see a full screen app that displays the default 200x200px gray sketch, which is the Processing default.

 You can now implement `setup` and `draw`, add additional classes to your sketch, and run it with **⌘B**.
 Just be sure that _Ant_ is the active build system.
+You can add library jars to the `lib` subdirectory and `ant` will bundle it up with your project's generated jar file.

 ## Getting Started with Sublime Text